paulorsfaria/42_Fractol_Resources/README.md

 But when the point is on the boundary, the circle will contain both points inside and outside of the set.

-> One way to formulate this is to say, you draw a circle, no matter how small that circle, it either contains all of the colors (when the shared boundary is inside the circle), or it contains just one color (when the circle is in the interior of a region).
+> A simple way to formulate this is to say, you draw a circle, no matter how small that circle, it either contains all of the colors (when the shared boundary is inside the circle), or it contains just one color (when the circle is in the interior of a region).

 What this implies is that you shouldn't be able to find a circle that just contains two of the colors, since that would require you to have points on the boundary between two regions, but not all of them.

 This property tells us that, if we are near a sensitive point where some of the seed values go to one root but other seed values go to another, then every root must be accessible by the points in the vicinity of that sensitive point.
 For any circle you draw, all the points will either tend to one root, or they will tend to all of the roots, they will just tend to a subset of the roots.

-But why would this property be true?
-Where does it come from?

-It comes from a field of math called Holomorphic Dynamics

 ____